-To allow a client to connect to your tunnel server, select the Enabled? checkbox and click the Save Changes button.
+Once the client information has been entered, click the Save Changes button.
 When a tunnel connection becomes active, the cloud icon at the right of each row will change to indicate that the tunnel is active.
 Depending on the timing of the webpage refresh, you may need to press the Refresh button to see the active icon.

-8.4 Tunnel Client
+8.3.3 Tunnel Client

 Click the Tunnel Client link to navigate to these settings.
 In this section you can configure your node to connect over the Internet to another node running as a Tunnel Server.
-You should already have your VLAN-capable network switch configured as explained in the Tunnel Server section above.
+You should already have your VLAN-capable network switch configured as explained in the Internet Connectivity Requirements section above, if it is needed.

 Contact the amateur operator who controls the tunnel server and request client credentials by providing your specific node name.
-The tunnel server administrator will provide you with the public IP or DDNS (Dynamic Domain Name Service) URL for the tunnel server, the password you are to use, and the network IP address for your client node.
+The tunnel server administrator will provide you with the public IP or DDNS (Dynamic Domain Name Service) name for the tunnel server, the password/key you are to use, and the network IP address for your client node.
 Enter these values into the appropriate fields on your node and click Add to create a client entry in the list.